Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Online Algorithm with Function Approximation

 \section{Online Algorithm with Function Approximation}

-This section we extend Algorithm~\ref{alg:popu_NPG} to the realistic online setting with function approximation.
+In this section, we extend Algorithm~\ref{alg:popu_NPG} to the realistic online setting with function approximation, in which the parameterization we adopt is defined in Section~\ref{sec_FA}.
+In this setting, we only observe samples (instead of the population quantities in Section~\ref{sec:population_algo}).
 The pseudo-code is listed in Algorithm~\ref{alg:online_NPG}.
-We will also consider a more general parametric policy class as following. \paragraph{Parameterization} We adopt log-linear parameterization to represent two players' policies, which is defined as: for unconstrained $\theta \in \sR^{d}$, the probability associates to choosing action $a$ under state $s$ is given by: